shagunattri/papers/level14.md

 In this level in order to retreive the password(Flag) we are requried to enter the password for the by connecting to localhost to port 30000

-We use netcat to do this and rely on passing the password of level14 to get the password from level15
+We use netcat to do this and rely on passing the password of level 14 to get the password for level 15

 ```
 $ man nc